 The takeaway: Siding is available in different thicknesses, which translates into different levels of quality and durability.
 Color options are plentiful.
 Look for vinyl siding with a lifetime warranty.
 While it costs a little more upfront, adding maintenance-free vinyl siding to your home also adds value.

-Find out why Unishield® Premium Vinyl Siding from Universal Windows Direct, offered at factory-direct savings, is the vinyl siding of choice in Northeast Ohio by calling 216-518-8900, or 1-800-9-TILT-IN (984-5846).
+Find out why Unishield® Premium Vinyl Siding from Universal Windows Direct, offered at factory-direct savings, is the vinyl siding of choice for selective homeowners 1-800-9-TILT-IN (984-5846).
 For a price quote, visit the website at UniversalWindowsDirect.com.
-Universal Windows Direct is offering $2,000 off any vinyl siding job and 60 month special financing with approved credit.